 While you won’t know Credit One’s exact fees until you’ve pre-qualified for one of its cards, you can probably assume they’re going to be higher than Capital One’s.

-For example, the Secured Mastercard® from Capital One (Review), aimed at people with bad credit, charges no annual fee.
+For example, the Capital One Platinum Secured Credit Card (Review), aimed at people with bad credit, charges no annual fee.
 All of Capital One’s credit cards are also free from foreign transaction fees, making them a great choice for traveling abroad.

 In comparison, Credit One’s main card for users with bad credit is the Platinum Visa for Rebuilding Credit.
 Its annual fee is $0–$99, based on creditworthiness.
 We’d imagine the $0 fee is reserved for users with better credit — and if you’re in that group, you have an abundance of better cards to choose from.
 And even if you’re not, you can probably still get cards with lower annual fees from other issuers.